Lebanon's president Michel Aoun pleads with protesters | DW | 24.10.2019

 Lebanese President Michel Aoun urged protesters to back proposed economic reforms and said he was ready to hear their demands.
 Still, the unprecendented anti-corruption protests seem set to continue.

-Lebanese President Michel Aoun addressed the nation on Thursday after more than a week of failing to quell massive protests in the country.
+Lebanese President Michel Aoun addressed the nation on Thursday after more than a week of failed attempts to quell massive protests in the country.

-Aoun's government's offers of economic reforms failed to appease protesters, who have spent the past eight days shutting down main roads, banks, universities and schools.
-Some reports have speculated that Aoun may announce a cabinet reshuffle.
+In a televised speech, Aoun called on the demonstrators to back the plan of economic reforms that the government unveiled earlier this week, saying it was a "first step to implement reforms in Lebanon."

+He also said he was "prepared to meet with representatives of the protesters and hear their demands."

 Why are people protesting?